 Mechanism of Resistance of Macrolides

-Resistance to macrolides occur by two different mechanism:
+Resistance to macrolides occurs by two different mechanisms:

 Enzymatic alteration of ribosomal target reduces drug binding.